SonarShroom/project-cowboy-wizard/README.md

 This project's dependencies are all listed in the `vcpkg.json` in the root of the repository.
 Save for any exceptions where dependencies aren't present in vcpkg's main repository, which will appear here if they become required.

+Extra dependencies:
+- ImGui (as submodule, on the docking branch)